econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

         self.canvas.bind("<Key>", self.__key_pressed)
 ```

-Sudoku is the title of the GUI.
-It appears on the grey top part
+We give our GUI the title Sudoku.

 The packer allows you to specify the relative positioning of widgets within their container.
 To make our lives easier it takes a qualitative relationship specification and determines the exact placement coordinates for us.
 A widget will appear only after its geometry is specified.
-In this case, when the packer’s pack() method is applied to it.
+In this case, when the packer’s `pack()` method is applied to it.
 We use the packer options fill, expand and side.
-What does fill=BOTH mean?
-What does expand=1 mean?
+You can learn more about the packer options [here](http://effbot.org/tkinterbook/pack.htm).

-The Canvas widget is a rectangular area intended for drawing pictures or other complex layouts.
-On it you can place graphics, text, widgets, or frames.

-We create a button widget with the text Clear Answers.
-When it is clicked, self.__clear_answers is called.
-We then call self.__draw_grid() and self.__draw_puzzle().
+We first create the `Canvas` widget, a rectangular area intended for drawing pictures or other complex layouts.
+On it we can place graphics, text, widgets, or frames.
+We then create a `Button` widget with the text Clear Answers.
+When it is clicked, `clear_answers()` is called.
+We then call `draw_grid()` and `draw_puzzle()`.

 The last two lines use the concepts of bindings and events.
-Basically we specify an event (ex `"<Button-1>"`) that always triggers a certain function.`<Button-1>` corresponds to clicking on the mouse.
+We specify an event like `"<Button-1>"` that always triggers a certain function.`<Button-1>` corresponds to clicking on the mouse.
 Functions called in this way are commonly known as callbacks.
-You can learn more about bindings and events by reading this [howto](http://docs.python.org/2/library/tkinter.html#bindings-and-events).
+You can learn more about bindings and events by reading the [documentation](http://docs.python.org/2/library/tkinter.html#bindings-and-events).

 ```python
 def __draw_grid(self):